soonuse/jwiringpi/README.md

 1.  copy the file libc4jwiringpi.so to the system library path e.g. /usr/lib.<br />
         `sudo cp libc4jwiringpi.so /usr/lib`
-2.  copy the directory jwringpi to your program.
+2.  copy the directory jwringpi to your project.
 *   Note: if you don't want to copy the library to the /usr/lib, you can specify the library path before running your Java program, like:
          `java -Djava.library.path=.
-YouProgram`
+YourProgram`
          (this specify the . directory as the native library path.)

 ## Demo